spatialos/UnrealGDK/SpatialGDK/Documentation/content/handover-between-server-workers.md

+<%(Callout type="warn" message="This [pre-alpha](https://docs.improbable.io/reference/latest/shared/release-policy#maturity-stages) release of the SpatialOS GDK for Unreal is for evaluation and feedback purposes only, with limited documentation - see the guidance on [Recommended use]({{urlRoot}}/index#recommended-use)")%>

 # Actor property handover between SpatialOS servers
 ## Overview

 <%(TOC)%>